amitman7/Machine-Learning/assignment2/REDAME.md

-# Complete Machine Learning problem
+# Machine Learning classification problem

 Given a **dataset** (ass2.pickle), we divide it into three parts: **train, dev and test.**
 The first two parts are used for experiments, and the third part will be used for evaluation (beware of data